History and Traditions

-There is no more emblematic symbol of a school’s history than its Senior Class Ring.
-The Senior Ring is a conduit from a school's past as well as a connection to its future.
-A class ring is worn by students and alumni in the United States to commemorate their attendance and graduation.
+There is no more emblematic symbol of a school’s history than its Senior Class Ring, proudly worn by students and alumni in the United States to commemorate their attendance and graduation.

 As the school settled into this new facility in Carlsbad, the Senior Class took over the area next to the Inn which had become the main building on campus.
 The Class of 1937 started the tradition of exercising control over this area of the campus.
 It soon became known as the Senior Garden.
-As it was reported by an alumnus of that era, this area first taken over by the seniors included the gate, the small garden and the wishing well.
-The tradition required that only seniors (first classmen) and their guests were allowed in this area of the campus.
+As it was reported by an alumnus of that era, this area first taken over by the seniors included the gate, the small garden, and the wishing well.
+The tradition required that only Seniors and their guests were allowed in this area of the campus.

 In 1976, records show that exclusive use of the north lawn became a formal senior tradition.
 The Class of 1976 had a molded concrete plaque which was presented to the Academy and this lawn became known as the “Senior Lawn.”
 The Class of 1996 established a standard procedure to protect and to perpetuate the customs of the Senior Lawn from one First Class to the next at year’s end during the school’s commencement.